 Cobblestones will continue in its current location on its original site, and as a single-detached residential use.
 Extensions are being added to the main and upper floors to the east and north; the non-principle facades.
 The house will retain its landmark presence along the beach esplanade.
-A detached rear Coach House is being added to the site and will include a residence above the garage.
-The suite-not permitted by the current zoning-provides a heritage retention incentive.
+A rear garage-attached to the house by a covered breezeway-is being added to the site and will include a secondary suite above.
+Various siting, and form and character variances provide a heritage retention incentive.